 Road bikes and gravel bikes are similar in a lot of respects.
 In some cases, you can have one model for both disciplines.
 But actually, there are six key differences that make these bikes work for different terrain.
 Read up on what they are here.
-Then you can decide which category is right for you!
+Then you can decide what’s right for your cycling journey!

 1. Geometry